thoughtworks/build-your-own-radar/README.md

 ## How To Use

 The easiest way to use the app out of the box is to provide a _public_ Google Sheet ID from which all the data will be fetched.
-You can enter that ID into the input field, sign in to Google using the prompt and your radar will be generated.
+You can enter that ID into the input field and your radar will be generated once you click the submit button.
 The data must conform to the format below for the radar to be generated correctly.

 ### Setting up your data